 Note: It’s completely normal if the dough is still slightly sticky!

-Let the rolls rest again for 30–45 minutes, covered, and preheat the oven to 230°C (top/bottom heat).
+Let the rolls rest covered for another 30–45 minutes and preheat the oven to 230°C (top/bottom heat).

+Into the oven!
 Bake the rolls for about 10 minutes on the middle rack.
 Then reduce the temperature to 200°C and bake for another 8–12 minutes.
-When they turn golden brown on top, they’re done.
+If they turn golden on top, that’s a good sign they’re done.

-Tip: Place an ovenproof bowl with hot water inside the oven to create steam!
+Tip: Place an oven-safe bowl of hot water in the oven to create steam!

-Let the rolls cool on a rack and enjoy them with your favorite toppings!
+Let the rolls cool on a rack and enjoy them with toppings of your choice!

-If you want a crisp crust, briefly cover the rolls with a damp cloth.
+If you want a crispier crust, briefly (!) cover the rolls with a damp cloth.

 Recipe Note

-Have you always wanted to bake your own protein rolls but didn’t know where to start?
-Don’t worry – this high-protein roll recipe is super easy and perfect for beginners.
+You’ve always wanted to bake your own protein rolls but never dared to try?
+Don’t worry – this high-protein roll recipe is super easy and perfect even for beginners.
 Give it a try!

-If you’re looking for more high-protein recipes, our recipe collection is just for you!
+If you’re looking for more high-protein recipes, be sure to check out our recipe collection!

 Our quark rolls are made with carefully selected ingredients:

-- contain unsaturated fatty acids from the seeds and grains
+- unsaturated fatty acids from seeds and grains

 Tip: You can also freeze the protein rolls.
-They’ll stay fresh for a long time, and you can thaw them when needed.
-Alternatively, store them in an airtight container – they’ll keep for several days at room temperature.
-If they get a bit dry, sprinkle with water and reheat briefly in the oven – they’ll be as good as new!
+This keeps them fresh for a long time and lets you defrost them whenever needed.
+Otherwise, store them in an airtight container at room temperature for several days.
+If they become a bit dry, lightly moisten them with water and briefly reheat in the oven – they’ll be as good as fresh and nice and crispy.

 Variations

-Plain protein rolls too boring?
-Try something new!
-With this easy recipe, you can also make sweet rolls or pizza-style protein rolls.
+Classic protein rolls too boring?
+Time for something new!
+With this simple protein roll recipe, you can easily make sweet rolls or protein pizza rolls.

-Sweet rolls: Replace the neutral protein powder with chocolate protein powder or banana protein powder and add more sweetness.
-Bake as usual, just skip the toppings.
+Sweet rolls: Swap the neutral protein powder for chocolate protein powder or banana protein powder and add more sweetener.
+Bake as usual and skip the toppings.

-Pizza rolls: Skip the seeds and add Italian herbs to the dough instead.
-Bake the protein rolls as usual.
-Once cooled, slice them open and top like a pizza with tomato sauce, mushrooms, onions, (vegan) cheese, and whatever you like.
-Bake again at 180°C (fan) on a high rack until the cheese has melted.
+Pizza rolls: Skip the seeds and add Italian herbs to the dough.
+Bake as usual, then slice the cooled rolls open and top like a pizza with tomato sauce, mushrooms, onions, (vegan) cheese, and anything you like.
+Bake again at 180°C (fan setting) until the cheese has melted.

-Meet Vetain’s neutral protein powder – the star of this recipe:
+Let us introduce: Vetain’s neutral protein powder – the star of this recipe at a glance:

-- Premium 5-component protein: rice, pea, hemp, pumpkin seed, and flax protein
+- Premium 5-component protein blend: rice, pea, hemp, pumpkin seed, and flaxseed

 - high-quality organic ingredients

-- free from allergens, artificial additives & sweeteners, making it suitable even for sensitivities
+- free from allergens, artificial additives, and sweeteners – suitable even for sensitivities

-- high quality: made in Germany under strict standards and independently lab-tested
+- high quality: produced in Germany under strict standards and independently lab-tested

-We might be a bit biased, but we think the protein powder from Vetain is the ideal ingredient in these vegan protein rolls.
-It provides high-quality plant protein and makes your rolls not only rich in protein but also delicious!
+We might be a little biased, but Vetain’s protein powder is the ideal ingredient for these vegan protein rolls.
+It delivers high-quality protein while keeping your rolls both nutritious and delicious.

 - fresh yeast → 7 g dry yeast